 Education and training activities align with the other activity areas targeting key professions and trades personnel and spanning North Carolina, national and international audiences.
 The Institute's training programs focus on professionals (architecture, interior design, industrial design, landscape architecture, planning, the building professions, engineering, and allied health professions) at all stages of their training and practice from undergraduate and graduate post-secondary activities to continuing education opportunities.
 The Institute delivers training at all scales: individual conference seminars, one-half to 5-day academic workshops, as well as synchronous and asynchronous Internet trainings.

 - Research on new technologies to increase work efficiency of people with hand and arm impairments

-- Consultation to codes, standards, policies locally, nationally and internationally
+- Consultation on ADA compliance, Fair Housing compliance, standards, policies locally, nationally and internationally

 - Development of numerous technical assistance documents